 Soldier killed, two injured in Pakistani firing in Poonch

-An Army personnel was killed and two others were injured as Pakistani troops opened fire and shelled areas along the Line of Control in Poonch district of Jammu and Kashmir, officials said on Sunday.

-This is the third fatality in the Pakistani firing and shelling on forwarding posts and villages in the twin districts of Poonch and Rajouri this month.
+An Army jawan was killed and two others were injured when Pakistani troops opened fire and shelled areas along the Line of Control (LoC) in Poonch district of Jammu and Kashmir, officials said on Sunday.
+The jawan is the third Army personnel to die in Pakistani firing and shelling on forward posts and villages in the twin districts of Poonch and Rajouri this month.
+“Pakistan Army resorted to unprovoked ceasefire violation on the LoC in Poonch sector on Saturday (night).
+Own troops responded strongly to the enemy fire and in the incident, Sepoy Lungambui Abonmei was critically injured and later succumbed to his injuries,” a defence spokesman said.

-The officials said the latest firing and shelling from across the border took place in the Shahpur-Kerni sector on Saturday night, drawing strong retaliation by the Indian Army.
-Three Indian Army personnel were injured in the Pakistani firing and were immediately evacuated to hospital, where one of them succumbed to injuries, the officials said.
+He said sepoy Abonmei was a brave, highly motivated and a sincere soldier.
+“The nation will always remain indebted to him for his supreme sacrifice and devotion to duty,” the spokesman said.
+The officials said two more soldiers, Sepoy Lienkhothien Senghon and Sepoy Tangsoik Kwianiungar, were injured in the firing and subsequently airlifted to the army base hospital in Udhampur.
+The three soldiers were injured in Pakistani firing and shelling in Shahpur-Kerni sector during the overnight shelling, the officials said The mortal remains of the deceased soldier were handed over to his unit after postmortem at district hospital Poonch and is being dispatched to his home town in Assam for last rites, they said.
+They said the casualties suffered by the Pakistani Army in the retaliatory action were not known immediately.

 - READ MORE ON: